Tendonitis Treatment Crestwood, MO

 De Quervain’s Tenosynovitis

-Symptoms of De Quervain’s tenosynovitis include pain and inflammation where the thumb meets the wrist, and difficulty a “sticking” or “snapping” feeling when moving the thumb or wrist.
+Symptoms of De Quervain’s tenosynovitis include pain and inflammation where the thumb meets the wrist, and difficulty making a fist.

 Tennis Elbow

-Symptoms of tennis elbow include pain and tenderness on the outer part of the elbow, and a weak grip.
+Symptoms of tennis elbow include pain and irritation on the outer part of the elbow, and a weak grip.

 Golfer’s Elbow

-Tendonitis Treatment in Crestwood, MO: Are You at Risk?
+Tendonitis Treatment in Crestwood, MO: Risk Factors

-• Medications — Certain medications, such as corticosteroids or fluoroquinolone antibiotics, can also increase the likelihood of developing tendonitis.
+• Medications — Certain medications, like corticosteroids or fluoroquinolone antibiotics, can also increase the risk of developing tendonitis.

 Physical Therapy in Crestwood, MO for Tendonitis Treatment

-• Manual physical therapy is a type of physical therapy that involves hands-on techniques to relieve pain and improve range of motion.
-Techniques include massage, joint mobilization, and soft tissue mobilization.
+• In Manual physical therapy your therapist will use hands-on techniques to alleviate pain and improve flexibility.
+It may include massage, joint mobilization, and soft tissue mobilization.

-• Education and lifestyle modifications from your physical therapist can teach you correct ergonomics to help prevent further injury.
-They may also offer advice on lifestyle modifications such as diet, exercise, and proper posture to help promote optimal function and mobility.
+• Education and lifestyle modifications from your physical therapist can provide education on proper body mechanics to help reduce the risk of re-injury.
+They may also offer advice on lifestyle modifications such as diet, exercise, and proper posture to help promote healing.

 How to Prepare For Your 1st Appointment With a Physical Therapist in Crestwood, MO